 The white layer in this design utilises the pink colour of the liquid perfectly.

 If this sounds like too much hassle, you can make clear stickers and labels super easily.
 Simply visit Graphic, our free online design tool to get started.
-Then, hit print, lean back and let us do the work!

 Select your material of choice, and it will immediately generate a clear background for you to fill.

 It is as simple as this with most other design tools.
 Select the "background" tool from the toolbar on the left-hand side of the screen.

 You can then choose the "Transparent" option from the background colour drop-down menu.